wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-agent-class.rst

 -----------------------

 $configure_wodle_osquery
-  Enables Wodle osquery section render on this host.
+  Enables the Wodle osquery section rendering on this host.
+If this variable is not set to ‘true’, the complete *osquery wodle tag* will not be added to *ossec.conf*.

   `Default true`
+  `Type String`

 $wodle_osquery_disabled
   Disable the osquery wodle.

   `Default yes`
+  `Type String`

 $wodle_osquery_run_daemon
-  Makes the module run osqueryd as a subprocess or lets the module monitor the results log without running Osquery.
+  Make the module run osqueryd as a subprocess or let the module monitor the results log without running Osquery.

   `Default yes`
+  `Type String`

 $wodle_osquery_log_path
   Full path to the results log written by Osquery.

   `Default '/var/log/osquery/osqueryd.results.log'`
+  `Type String`

 $wodle_osquery_config_path
   Path to the Osquery configuration file.
 This path can be relative to the folder where the Wazuh agent is running.

   `Default '/etc/osquery/osquery.conf'`
+  `Type String`

 $wodle_osquery_add_labels
   Add the agent labels defined as decorators.

   `Default yes`
+  `Type String`

 .. _ref_agent_vars_wodle_syscollector: